Common Misconceptions About Personal Alarms

 Which is better – Monitored or Non-Monitored Alarm?

-Monitored alarms offer fast professional assistance 24/7, and are suitable for people who need reliable care, or those without a good support network.
-They are particularly beneficial for people who live alone and those who are at risk of falls or other health-related incidents.
+Monitored alarms offer fast professional assistance 24/7 and are suitable for people who need reliable care, or those without a good support network.
+They are particularly beneficial for people who live alone and those who are at risk of falls or have undelying health conditions.

 Funding For Personal Alarms

 In Australia, there are various funding options to help subsidise the cost for eligible people.
 Options include Federal Government programs like Home Care Packages (HCP), Commonwealth Home Support Programme (CHSP) and the NDIS.
-There are also state and territory government programs like PAV in Victoria and PASA in South Australia.
+There are also state and territory government programs like Personal Alert Victoria (PAV) in Victoria and Personal Alert AssistanceSA (PAASA) in South Australia.

-If you don’t qualify for government funding you can purchase an alarm privately, but please make sure to choose a reputable provider and prioritise your safety and security.
+If you’re not eligible for government funding, you can still purchase a personal alarm privately.
+Be sure to choose a reputable provider — and prioritise your safety and peace of mind.